ton3s/unity-wiki/docs/fps-multiplayer/starting-game.md

 - Call the `ListAllPlayers` function when a player joins a room.
 - Assign the `playerNameLabel` object in Unity to the appropriate field in the `Launcher` script.
 - Test the implementation by building and running the game.
 Check if the list of players updates correctly when a new player joins the room.
 - To fix the issue of not seeing all the players when a new player joins, you need to update the list of players whenever a new player joins the room.
-To do this, override the `OnPlayerEnteredRoom` function in the `Launcher` script and call the `ListAllPlayers` function within it.

 ```cs
 public TextMeshProUGUI playerNameLabel;